six5532one/FunctionalProgrammingInScala_Chiusano_studyMaterials/ch1_and_2/notes.md

 Higher-order functions
 -----------------------
-Treat functions like other values, i.e.
+Higher-order functions treat functions like other values, i.e.
 - passing them as arguments to other functions
 - returning them as the return value of a function
 - assigning them to a variable